-The parcel contains a small mapped polygon of SJRWMD Florida Land Use and Cover Classification System (FLUCCS) code 4340 - Upland Mixed Coniferous/Hardwood trees.
-Heritage Specimen Trees (greater than or equal to 24 inches in diameter) are included in this FLUCCS code and may reside in the project area.
-Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), the purpose and intent of the ordinance is to encourage the protection of heritage Specimen Trees.
-In addition, per Section 62-4341(18), Specimen Trees shall be preserved or relocated on site to the Greatest Extent Feasible.
+Aerials indicate that Protected (greater than or equal to 10 inches in diameter) and Specimen Trees (greater than or equal to 24 inches in diameter) may exist on subject property.
+Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4341(18), Protected and Specimen Trees shall be preserved or relocated on site to the Greatest Extent Feasible.
 Per Section 62-4332, Definitions, Greatest Extent Feasible shall include, but not be limited to, relocation of roads, buildings, ponds, increasing building height to reduce building footprint or reducing Vehicular Use Areas.
 The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for tree preservation and canopy coverage requirements.
+The applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.
 Land clearing is not permitted without prior authorization by NRM.
+Applicant should contact Merritt Island Redevelopment Agency (MIRA) at 321-454-6610 for other landscape requirements.